 - Salt and Pepper (to season)

-- 1 Tin of Dark Orange Hot Chocolate Flakes
+- 1 tin of Dark Hot Chocolate Flakes

 - Heat a splash of oil in a large saucepan, add the chopped vegetables, and cook for five minutes until they start to soften.
 Add the garam masala and the curry powder and cook for a further couple of minutes.